 If there have been traumatic injuries to the teeth and supporting structures, endodontists are often involved in their management.
 These injuries are very common, particularly in children, and can be complex to treat.

 What is endodontic or root canal treatment?

-Whenever possible, dentists try to save a natural tooth, so endodontic treatment, or a root canal, is the last option for tooth that would otherwise require extraction.
-The procedure involves numbing the tooth with local anaesthetic prior to placement of a dental dam, a rubber sheet which isolates the tooth from the saliva in the mouth.
+Whenever possible, dentists try to save a natural tooth.
+Endodontic intervention, or a root canal, is the last option for a tooth that would otherwise require extraction.
+The procedure involves numbing the tooth with local anaesthetic prior to placement of a dental dam.
+A dental dam is a rubber sheet which isolates the tooth from the saliva in the mouth.
 A hole is made in the top of the tooth (or cap if present) which then allows direct access into the pulp or nerve space.
-The root canals are located, cleaned and shaped using small files, then they are medicated.
+The root canals are located, cleaned and shaped using small files.
+They are then are medicated.